GabrielDeml/IWT/the_paper.md

  * A short outline of the paper

 There were two motivations for this project.
 The first motivation is to demonstrate that it is possible to automatically classify user generated content.
-We believe that this model could potentially be applied to a dynamic and high speed platform. this paper focuses on twitter, but the same principles should apply to other platforms as well.
-We hope that it will demonstrates to media platforms that it is possible and practical to implement an algorithm that automatically removes post that are promoting the sale of IIT.
+We believe that this model could potentially be applied to a dynamic and high speed platform.
+This paper focuses on Twitter, but the same principles should apply to other platforms as well.
+We hope that it will demonstrate to media platforms that it is possible and practical to implement an algorithm that automatically removes post that are promoting the sale of IIT.
 We also hope that this paper would be a good starting point for any platform setting out to implement such an algorithm.
-The second motivation is to build a large enough dataset of IIT texts that that such platforms can use it as a seed dataset.
+The second motivation is to build a large enough dataset of IIT texts that such platforms can use it as a seed dataset.
 One of our worst problems was generating our initial dataset to seed the model.
 We believe that this dataset will be large enough to be used by researchers in the future.

 # Background